Flow Cytometers - "Innovation at High, Low Ends of Instrument Spectrum"

 Toward this end, BD Biosciences (San Jose, CA) has launched a noncore four-laser cell analyzer that detects up to 18 colors, as well as a seven- laser cell sorter that paves the way for six-way sorting (for six distinct cell populations) in core labs.
 Similarly, BD has created an upgrade path for its Aria line of cell sorters, from three or four lasers to six or more.

-“This means that users who are experienced users can experience higher throughput and get more information out of their experiments,” notes J. Clark Mason, Ph.D., senior director for research instrumentation at BD.
+“This means that users who are experienced users can experience higher throughput and get more information out of their experiments,” notes J. Clark Mason, Ph.D., BD’s senior director for research instrumentation.

-For Dr. Mason, the cutoff or distinguishing characteristic of core lab vs. individual group instruments is not so much size as capability or instrument complexity.
+For Dr. Mason, the distinguishing characteristic of core lab vs. individual group instruments is not so much size as capability or instrument complexity.
 It all comes down to economics and usage.
-It generally makes more sense, particularly if an instrument will not be used around the clock, to install a half-million-dollar flow cytometer as a core instrument.
+If an instrument will not be used around the clock, in generally makes more sense to install a half-million-dollar flow cytometer as a core instrument.
 “Flow cytometers with five- to seven-laser capability are almost always found in core labs, where the workflows justify the capital equipment cost.
 Research labs tend to operate more economically.”

-Similarly, Accuri Cytometers (Ann Arbor, MI) believes manufacturers must simultaneously serve the needs for complex, multicolor analysis and what VP of Marketing Grant Howes calls “bread and butter analysis with four colors or less, which constitutes the vast majority of current work.”
-Instruments and methods serving the latter market segment need to be easy to learn, use, and teach; be highly reliable; and have a low cost of ownership across the lifecycle.
+Like Dr. Mason, Accuri Cytometers (Ann Arbor, MI) believes manufacturers must simultaneously serve the needs for complex, multicolor analysis and what VP of Marketing Grant Howes calls “bread and butter analysis with four colors or less, which constitutes the vast majority of current work.”
+Instruments and methods serving the latter market need to be easy to learn, use, and teach; be highly reliable; and have a low cost of ownership across the lifecycle.

 “Miniaturization and standardization have become critical for reaching these less sophisticated users,” Mr. Howes says.